Harold-Anderson/d1-pages-svelte-test/README.md

 Surf to http://127.0.0.1:8788/server, and you should see the list of users from the D1 database.

 ## Deploy your project to Cloudflare Pages
-Create the remote database on the Cloudflare Pages dashboard.
+Now we need to create the remote database.
 You can either do this via the dashboard or via the command line.
 In the Cloudflare Dashboard, click on ``Workers & Pages`` and then ``D1 SQL Database``.
 Click on ``Create``.
 Give it the name ``sveltedb``.
 Click ``Create``.
 Alternatively,